sh123/micro_loraprs/README.md

 # Arduino Micro LoRA KISS modem and APRS AX.25 digirepeater

 ## Introduction
-This project is Arduino Micro LoRA USB KISS modem and standalone APRS AX.25 digirepeater with RA-01 LoRA module.
+This project is Arduino Micro LoRA/FSK USB KISS modem and standalone APRS AX.25 digirepeater with RA-01 LoRA module.

 Probably, could be easily used with other Arduino boards.

 Currently, default radio module is SX1278, such as RA-01/RA-02.

 Can be build in two modes:
-- As USB KISS LoRA modem, to be used with Linux AX.25 tools over USB or with APRSDroid or Codec2Talkie applications over USB OTG
+- As USB KISS LoRA/FSK modem, to be used with Linux AX.25 tools over USB or with APRSDroid or Codec2Talkie applications over USB OTG
-- As a standalone LoRA AX.25 digirepeater
+- As a standalone LoRA/FSK AX.25 digirepeater

 ## Configure
 Update `include/config.h` with your LoRA modulation settings and module pinouts.